 Stokes said that PromptBase reviews every listing in the marketplace to ensure they don’t violate any “AI generation rules.”
 But if the business grows, it could become tougher to maintain that level of scrutiny.

-Vagrant Gautam, a computational linguist at Saarland College in Germany, agrees that there’s a potential for misuse.
-However, she also notes that the prompt marketplace could present an income opportunity for artists and other folks who are creative or skilled at debugging.
+Vagrant Gautam, a computational linguist at Saarland University in Germany, agrees that there’s a potential for misuse.
+However, Gautam — who goes by the pronoun xe — also notes that the prompt marketplace could present an income opportunity for artists and other folks who are creative or skilled at debugging.

 “[It points] to the importance of prompt engineering, as well as the importance of the skills involved in doing this — creativity, time, adversarial thinking, etc. A lot of people who’ve been saying that DALL-E 2 is going to make it so easy for them to generate images or art of whatever they want are discovering that there’s an art to doing this and it often takes many tries,” Gautam said.